-Starting in 2007, Tennessee began using a new fiscal capacity model produced by the Boyd Center for Business and Economic Research (CBER) and averaging the results of this model with TACIR's model.
-So that CBER's model could account for PILOT agreements as required by state law,81 the Comptroller's Division of Property Assessments began collecting IDB Assessment data for CBER, which includes IDB assessments and assessments of properties owned by tax exempt entities other than IDBs.
-Of the assessed value in this report, 89.4% can be attributed to IDBs, 6.4% is owned by other economic development entities including economic development corporations, airport and port authorities, civic centers, and revenue and finance corporations; 2.7% is owned by health, educational, and housing facility corporations; 0.8% is owned by local governments, 0.04% by the Federal government; and for 0.7%, the owner could not be identified.
-State law authorizes local governments in Tennessee to collect PILOTs from municipal gas systems;82 municipal electric systems;83 telecommunication services;84 cable television, internet, and related services;85 industrial development corporations; HEHBs; housing authorities; the Tennessee Valley Authority; and local hospital authorities for leased commercial real property.
+As noted in TACIR's 2016 staff report, "Starting in school year 2007-08, a new tax capacity model produced by the Center for Business and Economic Research (CBER) at the University of Tennessee has been used in combination with the county-level fiscal capacity model produced by TACIR."82 So that CBER's model could account for PILOT agreements as required by state law, 83 the Comptroller's Division of Property Assessments began collecting IDB Assessment data for CBER, which includes IDB assessments and assessments of properties owned by tax exempt entities other than IDBs.
+Of the assessed value in this report, 89.4% can be attributed to IDBs, 6.4% is owned by other economic development entities, including economic development corporations, airport and port authorities, civic centers, and revenue and finance corporations; 2.7% is owned by health, educational, and housing facility corporations; 0.8% is owned by local governments; 0.04% is owned by the Federal government; and for 0.7%, the owner could not be identified.
+State law authorizes local governments in Tennessee to collect PILOTs from municipal gas systems;84 municipal electric systems; 85 telecommunication services; 86 cable television, internet, and related services;87 industrial development corporations;88 HEHBs;89 housing authorities; 90 the Tennessee Valley Authority; 91 and local hospital authorities for leased commercial real property.92

-Local decisions to enter into PILOT agreements would affect TACIR's model less were the 1993-1995 PILOT payments data replaced with the up-to-date IDB Assessment data used by CBER; however, the BEP Review Committee has not yet made this recommendation.
-Including IDB Assessment data in TACIR's model would increase some counties' fiscal capacities and decrease others, as with any change to fiscal capacity, some counties would see an increase in their percentage of state funding, and others would see a decrease.
+Local decisions to enter into PILOT agreements would affect TACIR's model less if the 1993-1995 PILOT payments data were replaced with the up-to-date IDB Assessment data used by CBER; however, the BEP Review Committee has not yet made this recommendation.
+Including IDB Assessment data in TACIR's model would increase some counties' fiscal capacities and decrease others; as with any change to fiscal capacity,